GCalToolkit/GCalToolkit/README.md

-### Welcome to GCalTools, helping you with Google Calendar since 2010!
+### Welcome to GCalTools: helping you with Google Calendar since 2010

 <!--
 -->